vinaykumar-kayyur/sonic-buildimage/README.md

  **NOTE**:

 - Recommend reserving 50G free space to build one platform.
-- It is possible to run into errors where Docker's `/var/lib/docker` workspace folder can sit on a drive without enough empty space to do work (for example, untarring a large tar file).
-[Here is a link](https://linuxconfig.org/how-to-move-docker-s-default-var-lib-docker-to-another-directory-on-ubuntu-debian-linux) with information for moving the `var/lib/docker` folder to a drive with more disk space, as a workaround solution.
+- It is possible to run into errors where Docker's `/var/lib/docker` workspace folder can sit on a drive without enough empty space to do work.
+[Here is a link](https://linuxconfig.org/how-to-move-docker-s-default-var-lib-docker-to-another-directory-on-ubuntu-debian-linux) with information for a workaround.
 One of these error messages can look something like:
-    - `/usr/bin/tar: ./datadrive/sonic-build-image/<some_file>: Cannot write: No space left on device`.
+    - `/usr/bin/tar: ./datadrive/sonic-buildimage/<some_file>: Cannot write: No space left on device`.
 - Use `http_proxy=[your_proxy] https_proxy=[your_proxy] make` to enable http(s) proxy in the build process.
 - Add your user account to `docker` group and use your user account to make. `root` or `sudo` are not supported.